 Campervans are often converted privately and generate the cool images you see on Instagram, with slatted wooden interiors and shabby chic finishes.
 If you buy a van conversion like this second-hand, make sure to get it checked thoroughly – not everyone who converts a van actually knows what they’re doing!

 But there is also a thriving and growing van conversion industry in the UK, where companies provide a one-stop-shop and convert a van body for you.
 This typically includes all the interiors and fittings, electrics, heating, water, windows and bathroom – all of which you can spec to whatever level of comfort, functionality and style you want.

 The level of specification has become increasingly high-tech over the past few years and a campervan can include all of the technology a motorhome has traditionally enjoyed.

 Expect to see sophisticated power systems that harness solar and use lithium batteries, dual fuel technologies (diesel and gas) for cooking and heating, and clever bathroom layouts to make the most of space.

-The campervan convertor will also register the van as a ‘motor caravan’ with DVLA meaning you can insure it correctly.
+The campervan convertor will also register the van as a ‘motor caravan’ with DVLA meaning you can find private van insurance easily.